daigiabao996/project5-udacity/README.md

 - **Networking**, to ensure new nodes can communicate with the Cluster
 - **Elastic Kubernetes Service (EKS)** is used to create a Kubernetes Cluster
 - **NodeGroup**, each NodeGroup has a set of rules to define how instances are operated and created for the EKS-Cluster
-- **Toggle** is needed to configure and manage the Cluster and its deployments and services.
+- **Switch** is needed to configure and manage the Cluster and its deployments and services.
 I created two management hosts for extra redundancy if one of them fails.

 #### List of deployed Stacks:
 ![CloudFormation](./screenshot/stacks.png)